joetechem/code_em_winter_2018/project_materials/py_turtle_calc/README.md

      )
 ```

+Now add a parameter to your function to take a background color argument.

 Explore on your own how to have the output display something different each time by asking the user's input for more parmeters like, background color, text size, etc.